Magnetic Field Design in a Cylindrical High-Permeability Shield: The Combination of Simple Building Blocks and a Genetic Algorithm: Genetic Algorithm Optimization

-We constrain the separation of the wires such that $D=0.01\rho_s$, the upper bound of the small wire approximation, and limit the maximum turn ratio $I^z_{\mathrm{max.}}=9$, and search for optimal values of $[d_1,\hdots,d_4]$ and $[I_1^z,\hdots,I_4^z]$.
-The genetic algorithm outputs numerous Pareto-optimal solutions where the first three undesired contributions are minimized, i.e. many solutions exist where no undesired harmonic can be minimized more without increasing the magnitude of another undesired harmonic.
-To filter these solutions, we rank them according to their stability by adjusting the wire placements slightly and analyzing their performance.
-The most stable solution which nearly entirely eliminates the first three unwanted harmonics from the system is depicted in Fig.~\ref{fig.antihelpgapic} with axial field generated in free space and inside the magnetic shield in Fig.~\ref{fig.antihelpga}a-b, respectively.
-Due to the improved linearity from the additional pairs the central volume of the region to within $1$\% accuracy is increased by a factor of seven compared to the standard anti-Helmholtz configuration inside the same magnetic shield, shown in Fig.~\ref{fig.inshieldhomo}, demonstrating the effectiveness of the methodology and the applicability of the genetic algorithm optimization to this problem.
-However, the resistance and inductance for the improved system within the shield are an order of magnitude larger than the standard anti-Helmholtz configuration.
-The resistance, gradient, and inductance both in free space and inside a unit length magnetic shield are summarized in Table.~\ref{table.stats}.\\
+We constrain the separation of the wires such that $D=0.01\rho_s$, limit the maximum turn ratio to $I^z_{\mathrm{max.}}=9$, assume a wire radius $\rho_w=0.001\rho_s$, and search for optimal values of $[d_1,\hdots,d_4]$ and $[I_1^z,\hdots,I_4^z]$.
+The genetic algorithm outputs numerous solutions where the first three undesired contributions are minimized, meaning that many solutions exist where no undesired harmonic can be further minimized without increasing the magnitude of another undesired harmonic.
+To filter these solutions, we first discard solutions where all three harmonics are insufficiently nulled.
+Then, we rank the remaining solutions according to their stability by adjusting each wire placement in turn by $\pm\rho_w$ and analyzing the magnitude of the leading-order error terms.
+In appendix B, we describe the implementation of \texttt{gamultiobj()} to the minimization of the effective harmonic magnitudes and benchmark its performance.
+Averaged over ten runs, the optimization takes $5.86$ s and requires $127500$ evaluations of each objective function, \eqref{eq.ex1obj}.

-Although not guaranteed, there could exist other multi-pair designs that minimize more undesired harmonics than the example depicted in Fig.~\ref{fig.antihelpgapic}.
-However, the effect of removing high-order harmonics will reach a point of diminishing returns where the sensitivity of the harmonic magnitudes to the position of the loops or arcs is so large that a suitable solution can not be obtained in a reasonable amount of time.
-The unique benefits of discrete coil optimization are lost if too large a number of harmonics need to be nulled and the design becomes more complex, meaning a coarse discretization of a continuum-optimized current density could yield better results.